 - Motivating others to make changes— creating incentives and targeting key projects.

-The Design Committee meets on the third Friday of each month, 8:00 A.M. at Downtown Brew.
+The Design Committee meets on the third Friday of each month, 8:00 A.M. at Elements.

 The job of our Promotions Committee is to PROMOTE downtown Puyallup as the center of commerce, culture, and community life for our residents and visitors alike.
 We strive to move beyond the typical “tried-and-true” downtown promotion ideas of yesteryear.
 We think about promotion in a broader sense and develop new strategies by: